martinpoot/waikato-top-down/readme.txt

 This is the submission to the Global Game Jam by the team "Top Down".
-The title of the game is "Dreams that haunt you".
+The title of the game is "Memories that haunt you".

 Here you are in your shiny new plane, flying along peacefully as the beautiful countryside unrolls itself under you.
 Sure, there's the odd turret shooting at you, but of course you know how to deal with those!